 The primary musical arranger for Lyrica Baroque, Benjamin Atherholt has been the assistant principal bassoonist and contrabassoonist for the Louisiana Philharmonic Orchestra since 2006.
 He was acting contrabassonist/bassoonist for the Houston Symphony from 2011-2013, touring with them to Moscow, Russia and Carnegie Hall.
-Ben has performed with the National Symphony Orchestra in Washington, D.C, the St. Louis Symphony and the Alabama Symphony.
+Ben has performed with the Saint Paul Chamber Orchestra, National Symphony Orchestra in Washington, D.C, the St. Louis Symphony and the Alabama Symphony.
 Ben has participated in several summer festivals including Tanglewood, Sarasota Music Festival, Norfolk Chamber Music Festival, and Texas Music Festival.
 Ben has also performed several summers with the Grand Teton Music Festival in Jackson Hole, Wyoming.
 Ben was recently awarded the position of contrabassoonist for the Chautauqua Symphony.
 Ben is adjunct instructor of bassoon at Loyola University.
 Ben’s bassoon is a 11,000 series Heckel made in 1974.

 Hailed by The New York Times as “bright, active, and fastidiously musical,” and by Opera News for her “golden sound,” Sarah Jane McMahon has sung on opera and concert stages throughout the U.S. and abroad, recently performing opposite Placido Domingo, who selected her to join the Los Angeles Opera.
 A Masters graduate of Yale University, the many companies and orchestras she has performed with include the San Francisco Symphony, Munich Philharmonic, Washington Concert Opera, New Orleans Opera, Dallas Opera, and New York City Opera.
 Her performances have also taken her to Carnegie Hall, Avery Fisher Hall, the Wiener Konzert Haus, Bremen’s Die Glocke, and the Santo Domingo Festival.
 She has recorded three albums available at: www.sarahjanemcmahon.com